ukaraoz/MtbGenomicsWorkshop/docs/source/material/day3/merge_snvs_from_vcf.rst

 Merging step requires a reasonable amount of memory and takes some time.
 We will be using precalculated file.
 Now, what we essentially have is a vcf file that contains all the information to make an MSA of the variable position in the genome.
 Since everything is already defined with respect to a reference genome, we don't need to build an MSA, per se, it will already just fall off once we get rid of the non variable sites.
 That is what ``snp-sites`` does.

 .. warning:: Merging multiple vcf files, the way it has been implemented here, is highly compute heavy.
-It requires high memory instances when you have 100s t0 1000s of isolates.
+It requires high memory instances when you have 100s to 1000s of isolates.

-In what follows, we first convert vcf to a fasta file using ``vcf2phylip.py`` (despite its name, it also does this) before calling SNPs. ** very compute heavy, DONOT RUN**
+In what follows, we first convert vcf to a fasta file using ``vcf2phylip.py`` (despite its name, it also does this) before calling SNPs. **compute heavy, DONOT RUN**

 ::

  # -m: keep all SNVs independent of their frequency, typically with a larger number of isolates